2010 NMAPC ZISA Criteria

 Zero Recordable Award (200,000 or more hours)

-An "NMAPC Zero Recordable Injury Plaque" will be awarded to the contractor, industrial business owner and building trades crafts where the project achieved 200,000 workhours or more, as follows:
+An "NMAPC Zero Recordable Injury Plaque" will be awarded to the contractor, industrial business owner/client and building trades crafts where the project achieved 200,000 workhours or more, as follows:

 1. Bronze Star Award: For hours worked from 200,000 to 499,999 hours with Zero Recordable injuries, applicants will receive a plaque affixed with a Bronze Star and stating the number of hours worked recordable free.